Here are a few guidelines to help you select some potential photo subjects for your Sketchy Memories commission.

 3. Choose photos where people are IN ACTION, and not posed.
 People in action tend to give drawings more movement and not draw attention away from the interesting subjects around them.
 If you must select a photo with a posed person, remember that this person will be drawn in an illustrative style, and not as a portrait.

 4. Choose a CLEAR photo with high quality and resolution, so the details are easy to see.
 But if your photo has a few mistakes in it (like a thumb!) or elements you don’t want in the drawing, I’ll likely be able to edit them out of the drawing (see the vanished sleeve above and the vanished people below).
+And I may also suggest other edits to your piece that will improve the finished painting.

 What DOESN’T make a good Sketchy Memory?